Reducing domestic violence

 Domestic violence has no place in our society

-Domestic violence is a leading contributor of ill-health and premature death for women aged between 15 and 45 years, outstripping any other risks for women in this age group.
+Domestic violence is a contributor of ill health and premature death for women aged between 15 and 45 years, outstripping any other risks for women in this age group.
 One woman is killed every week, on average, by domestic violence in Australia.

-22 people died as a result of domestic violence in NSW in 12 months to June 2016.
+30 people died as a result of domestic violence in NSW in 2016.

 Why focus on reoffending?

 Reoffending is when a person charged with a domestic violence assault is then charged with a second domestic violence assault within 12 months.
-It typically happens soon after the initial abuse, so it’s critical we address it as quickly as possible.
-When we focus on reoffending, through addressing violent behaviour and making perpetrators more accountable, we can better protect victims of domestic violence both now and into the future.
+It typically happens soon after the initial abuse, so it’s critical we respond to it as quickly as possible.

 Our program of work

-Our focus is on reducing domestic violence reoffending by holding perpetrators to account and ensuring they receive appropriate and timely interventions to change their behaviour.
+Our focus is on reducing domestic violence reoffending by holding perpetrators to account and ensuring they receive targeted, evidence based and timely interventions to change their behaviour.

-The government’s initiatives range from changing community attitudes to prevent domestic violence through to tackling immediate reoffending by increasing support for victims, changing the behaviour of offenders and targeting locations with significant rates of reoffending.
+Initiatives increase support for victims, change the behaviour of offenders and target locations with significant rates of reoffending.

 Some examples of these initiatives include:

-- Improving the quality of supervision and access to treatment by doing more to treat and stop abusive behaviour through improving the quality of Community Corrections supervision and increased access to behaviour change programs such as the EQUIPS Domestic Abuse Program.
+- improving the quality of Community Corrections supervision and increasing access to behaviour change programs such as the EQUIPS Domestic Abuse Program to treat and stop abusive behaviour

-- Strengthening police capacity to identify and target serious repeat offenders as part of the statewide rollout of NSW Police Force Suspect Target Management Plans (STMP) for recurring domestic violence offenders.
-STMP involves a standardised, coordinated approach to the targeting and management of offenders.
+- strengthening police capacity to identify and target serious repeat offenders as part of the statewide roll-out of NSW Police Force Suspect Target Management Plans (STMP) for recurring domestic violence offenders

-- Expanded use of video recorded victim statements, known as Domestic Violence Evidence in Chief (DVEC) to increase successful prosecutions.
+- expanding the use of the video recorded victim statements, known as Domestic Violence Evidence in Chief (DVEC) to speed up the court process

 Investment in reducing reoffending

-The NSW Government has invested an additional $237 million in reducing domestic violence.
+We have also invested an additional $237 million in reducing domestic violence by:

-- Expand participation in programs for prisoners and parolees in the community, introduce one-on-one case management and intervention for priority domestic violence offenders after they are charged but before they are sentenced, and improve training for staff.
+- expanding participation in programs for prisoners and parolees in the community, introduce one-on-one case management and intervention for priority domestic violence offenders after they are charged but before they are sentenced, and improve training for staff

-- Establish 10 high-intensity program units for rehabilitation programs to prisoners serving short sentences of six months or less.
-These prisoners do not currently participate in programs to address their behaviour.
-Four of these units will target domestic violence prisoners.
+- establishing 10 high-intensity program units for rehabilitation programs to prisoners serving short sentences of six months or less.
+Four of these units will target domestic violence prisoners

 It's Not Your Fault campaign